Find Grad Schools

 56% Women

 Tarleton State University comes in at #15 on our list of the most popular colleges offering master's degrees in agriculture.
 Each year, around 14,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,416 per year, while in-state graduate students, on average, pay $4,356 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in agriculture from Tarleton.
-About 56% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their master's degree in agriculture from Tarleton.
+About 56% of this group were women, and 44% were students from an underrepresented racial-ethnic group.

 #17